faultypointer/passst-size/content/x86_64-assembly-part-1.md

 So it expects a file descriptor as its first argument, buffer from which to write to the file as second argument, and the total bytes from buffer to write.
 It returns the number of bytes actually written on success (which may be less than the `count` passed as argument).
 On failure, it returns -1;

-### But how do we actuall invoke the system call
+### But how do we actually invoke the system call

 The instruction to invoke a syscall in assembly is rightly named `syscall` which takes no operands.
-There isn't a single system call so how does one let the os know which system call I want to invoke is? [*BTW if you are wondering how many syscall are there in linux for x86_64 architecture, the answer is too many.*]
+There isn't a single system call so how does one let the os know which system call I want to invoke is?

 This is basically the steps required to invoke a syscall using assembly: